ilyayau/suaylang/README.md

 ## Research Orientation

-This project prioritizes reproducible experiments, explicit semantics, and evidence (tests + benchmarks) intended for international academic review.
+This project is designed for open scientific review and international reproducibility, with clear semantics and rerunnable evaluation artifacts (tests, conformance, fuzzing, benchmarks).

 ## Quickstart (2 minutes)